giuseppebrb/AldoGiovanniGiacomo.API/README.md

 Here's what I planned next:
 1. Upload a testing project for this API;
 2. Give suppurt not only for single quotes but for dialogues too.
-3. A page to allow user to submit their favourite A, G G quotes (after approvation).
+3. A page to allow user to submit their favourite Aldo, Giovanni e Giacomo quotes (after approvation).

 Maybe create bots/extensions for client like Slack, Skype, etc...